“If you want to find remote communities you must go upstream, to Ama Mountain.”

 “Where is that?”

 I was in Ambunti, an administrative centre on the Sepik River, Papua New Guinea.
-Asking about remote communities (tribes) from the upper Sepik, how they live and how I can get there, I was pointed a few settlements, around Ama Mountain, somewhere between May and Sepik Rivers.
+Asking about remote communities leaving on the upper Sepik and how I can get there, I was pointed a few settlements, around Ama Mountain, somewhere between May and Sepik Rivers.